-Whether you are newly diagnosed or have been living with a diagnosis for years we have a Peer Connect Leader (PCL) who can empathize with your situation.
-PCLs are volunteers who have been diagnosed with a rare neuroimmune disorder.
+Whether you are newly diagnosed or have been living with a rare neuroimmune disorder for years, we can match you with someone who can offer support.
+Peer Connect Leaders (PCL) are volunteers who have been diagnosed with a rare neuroimmune disorder.

 Sharing experiences with others who truly understand what it is to live with or care for another with a rare neuroimmune disorder can be life-changing.
-Peer Connect Leaders are trusted individuals who share important information and offer support.
-They can provide emotional support and share what they have learned.
-Our PCLs are not doctors, so they cannot dispense medical advice; however, they can direct you to resources that can help answer your questions.
+PCLs are trusted individuals who can offer essential information, give emotional support, and share what they have learned.
+Peer Connect Leaders are not doctors, so they cannot dispense medical advice; however, they can direct you to resources to help answer your questions.

 What sorts of questions can I ask my Peer Connect Leader?
 What issues are discussed?